We also

 53rd St, New York, NY 10019

-when their car breaks down.
-They are taken to a hotel, which turns out to be
+breaks down.
+They are taken to a hotel, which turns out to be the private

-the private residence of the eccentric, wealthy, and reclusive Mr. Latimer.
+residence of the eccentric, wealthy, and reclusive Mr. Latimer.
+Leonard and

-Leonard and Anne soon discover that they are not the only couple to have been
+Anne soon discover that they are not the only couple to have been waylaid on

-waylaid on the road.
-What does the mysterious Mr. Latimer have in store for
+the road.
+What does the mysterious Mr. Latimer have in store for these couples?

-Debbie Smith, Johnny Tyrone and Bart DeFinna.
-Johnny
+Johnny Tyrone and Bart DeFinna.
+Johnny Culver directs.

 More info 631 898 4205.
 Free admission.
 Seating is limited.